nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `exit` : Exits the app.

 Once you've tried out these basic commands, it's helpful to understand [how they are organized](#command-structure).
-This will make it easier to navigate and use the commands in EZSTATE effectively, and to grasp how each part functions.
+This will make it easier to navigate and use **all** commands in EZSTATE effectively, and to grasp how each part functions.

 ### Command Structure